 - If you have the time, please consider finding the problem within Meyda yourself, and if you’re feeling generous have a go at fixing it and submitting a pull request.

 - Keep in mind that the core contributors are not full time Meyda developers.

 - If there’s a feature you really want that we don’t yet support, please consider implementing it yourself and submitting a pull request.

 - Please try and stick to a similar coding style to what currently exists.
-We intend to include a specified style in the future, but for now just try not to deviate too much.

 Build the project

 - Remember to do it.

 - This will run tests, so make sure they all pass and try and make sure any new code you’re submitting is covered properly.